elqumsan/RNAseqMVA/README.md

     - the `estimateSizeFactors() function implemented in the DESeq2 package (Love, Huber & Anders, 2014).

 - **log2 transformation**.
 Standardized counts are normalized by log2 transformation, after having added an epsilon to avoid problems with zero counts.
 - **Principal component computation**.
 The principal components are computed from the log2-normalised, library-size standardized, counts.

+These steps are described in detail in the manuscript.

 ## Citations